Victory Career College

 Please do not hesitate to call if you a question.
 Ask for the Director of Finances & Services extension 102.

-The following Drug-Free School & Workplace Policy is to notify all students and staff that pursuant to the Federal Drug-Free Workplace Act of 1988 (Public Law 101-690) and (California Drug-Free Workplace Act of 1990), VICTORY CAREER COLLEGE prohibits the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance in the workplace, on school property, or as part of any school activity.
+Drug-Free School & Workplace Policy is to notify all students and staff that pursuant to the Federal Drug-Free Workplace Act of 1988 (Public Law 101-690) and (California Drug-Free Workplace Act of 1990), VICTORY CAREER COLLEGE prohibits the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance in the workplace, on school property, or as part of any school activity.

 VICTORY CAREER COLLEGE similarly prohibits the unlawful use, possession, and distribution of alcohol in the workplace, on school property, or as part of any school activity, as well as any other unlawful conduct involving alcohol.